KhareS/Twitter-Data-Analysis-Using-Flume-Hive/README.md

 	3. Use Cloudera JSONSerDe 'hive-serdes-1.0-SNAPSHOT.jar'

-	4. Both pre build JAR files are tested on Cludera Hadoop Distribution CDH3 v0.3.7, for other target systems, user can compile and built JAR files on target system using maven3, for details see Annexure-A and Annexure-B
+	4. Both JAR files are build and tested on Cludera Hadoop Distribution CDH3 v0.3.7, for other target systems, user can compile and built JAR files on target system using maven3, for details see Annexure-A and Annexure-B
 		a. flume-sources-1.0-SNAPSHOT.jar,